FREE SHIPPING ON ALL FEEL FREE ORDERS

 Is Kava Safe During Pregnancy?

-So, in short, no. Kava is not recommended for pregnant mothers, irrespective of the method of consumption.
 According to the National Institute of Health,[3] “Kava may have special risks if taken during pregnancy or while breastfeeding because of the presence of harmful pyrone constituents.”

 At present, medical leaders lack the necessary research and data to know whether kava is safe to use during pregnancy.
 Given this uncertainty, it's prudent to avoid any potential risk.
+What you consume during gestation can directly influence your baby's growth and development.
+This is why kava joins a list of substances and foods that pregnant mothers are advised to avoid, which includes:

 • Tobacco